“A complaint that is not heard by the organisation is more damaging than a complaint that is received, acknowledged and remedied” Francis Report, 2013

 You can contact the PHSO using the following methods:

-If you don’t want to make a formal complaint but need someone to talk to
+If you don’t want to make a formal complaint but need some assistance

-Patient Advice and Liaison Services (PALS) are provided by various NHS organisations such as hospitals, community services and mental health services to help address immediate issues.
+Patient Advice and Liaison Services (PALS) are provided by various NHS organisations such as hospitals, community services and mental health services to help address immediate issues e.g. when your appointment has been scheduled, to book an interpreter.

 Contact PALS in the relevant organisation if you have a concern e.g. when your appointment might be; a question or simply wish to make an enquiry.